TomPatterson9/gildedrp/public/rules.md

-# BUILDING & CAMP RULES
+# BUILDING and CAMP RULES

 - The Camping Authority will remove non-compliant camps or builds without warning.